kobe0908/Zrobot_Ubuntu/README.md

-Zrobot_Ubuntu
+Linaro_Ubuntu
 =============
-Zrobot Ubuntu use Ubuntu 12.04 for ARM.
+Linaro Ubuntu use Ubuntu 12.04 for ARM.

 Module Drivers:
 ===============